-The shipping industry accounts for more greenhouse gas emissions than airplanes, buses or trains, and with some 90% of world trade transported by sea, the shipping industry is among the world’s biggest sulfur emitters; the sulfur oxide content in heavy fuel oil up to 3,500 times higher than the latest European diesel standards for vehicles.
-The IMO decision reduces the the shipping industry's share of the world’s air pollution from some 5% to 1.5%, which is expected to save millions of lives going forward.
+The shipping industry accounts for more greenhouse gas emissions than airplanes, buses, or trains, and with some 90% of world trade transported by sea, the shipping industry is among the world's biggest sulfur emitters; the sulfur oxide content in heavy fuel oil up to 3,500 times higher than the latest European diesel standards for vehicles.
+The IMO decision reduces the shipping industry's share of the world's air pollution from some 5% to 1.5%, which is expected to save millions of lives in the future.

-Industry spokesmen were predictably outraged.
-The fuel change will add extra shipping fuel costs as the shipping industry tries to survive their worst downturn, with the higher bunker prices for ULSFO or MGO Distillates to be some US$ 35-40 billion – assuming the world's refiners would produce the low-sulfur bunker fuel required.
+Industry spokespeople were predictably outraged.
+The fuel change will add extra shipping costs as the shipping industry tries to survive its worst downturn.
+The higher bunker prices for ULSFO or MGO Distillates are some US$ 35-40 billion – assuming the world's refiners would produce the low-sulfur bunker fuel required.

 The world is awash in oil.
-Oil companies, both private and national, are desperate for new markets, as are the independent refineries who process crude oil.
-Xeneta's research shows the shipping companies currently use some 3 million barrels-per-day of high-sulfur fuel oil (HSFO 380, sulfur 3.5%).
+Private and national oil companies are desperate for new markets, as are the independent refineries that process crude oil.
+Xeneta's research shows that shipping companies currently use some 3 million barrels per day of high-sulfur fuel oil (HSFO 380, sulfur 3.5%).
 Assuming 7.33 barrels per metric ton, that's 409,267 metric tons per day of high-sulfur bunker fuel that needs to be replaced by ULSFO (Ultra Low Sulfur Fuel Oil, sulfur 0.10% max).

-Similar to the competition on land, where methanol, LNG, and hydrogen is being investigated as a source of cheaper fuel, one wonders why refineries and large oil companies are not working 24/7 to best match crude supplies while planning to rebuild refineries in order to best serve this new market of 149,285,000 metric tons annually?
+Similar to the competition on land, where methanol, LNG, and hydrogen are being investigated as a source of cheaper fuel, one wonders why refineries and large oil companies are not working 24/7 to best match crude supplies while planning to rebuild refineries best to serve this new market of 149,285,000 metric tons annually?